the-mason-jar/the-mason-jar/README.md

 The Mason Jar
 ===========

 Home-crafted, open-source cocktails & accoutrements.
+Hipster as fuck.™